pieter-degroote/UltimateKEYS-core/README.md

-# UltimateKEYS Keyboard Layout - Core for Windows/Linux
+# UltimateKEYS Keyboard Layout - Core

 **International US QWERTY layout with AltGr (Right Alt) dead keys (Compose Key).**
 This layout is based on US QWERTY, and has borrowed some aspects from EurKEY and US-International.